 If you’re struggling to stick to your New Year’s resolutions, perhaps you could do with a bit of help from technology.
 Among the most popular and effective smartphone and tablet apps are programs that can help to instil and encourage good habits – these can involve anything from doing regular exercise to eating more healthily or getting your finances in better shape.

-We’ve tracked down four easy-to-use apps that can play a big part in helping you meet your goals for 2018.
+We’ve tracked down four easy-to-use apps that can play a big part in helping you meet your goals for the new year.

-The fitness app: Daily Yoga (free; available for both iOS and Android devices)
+The fitness app: Daily Yoga (free; available for both Android and iOS devices)

 The basic version of Daily Yoga costs nothing, but – as with many apps these days – you can pay extra to get an advert-free edition as well as for access to a greater number of exercise programmes.

 At the basic level, however, Daily Yoga offers a wide range of yoga-related exercises with varying degrees of difficulty and strenuousness.
 There are illustrated step-by-step instructions for all the moves you need to carry out, and there are more than enough exercises to satisfy experts as well as beginners.

 The healthy eating app: MyFitnessPal (free; iOS and Android)